seanbb88/fe-challenge/README.md

 ## Running the project

-- clone the repository and cd into ./parts-list
+- clone the repository and cd into parts-list
 - run npm install
 - when that is finished run the command npm run dev.
 That will start up the server/client side front end